abix-/powershell-practical/README.md

 * **Start-DatastoreMigration**: migrates VMs from a source Datastore/DatastoreCluster/MigrationGroup to a destination DatastoreCluster.
 Supports FillDatastorePercent to limit how full each datastore gets.
 Defaults to two svMotions at a time.
 I'ved migrated 500TB+ between storage arrays with this<br>
 * **Start-ILO**: reads the output from Get-HPOAInventory to quickly launch Internet Explorer for ILO IP
 * **Test-ESXiAccount**: validates that assumed credentials are valid on VMHosts<br>
+* **Test-PortGroups**: validates the trunking configuration of VMHosts by moving a VM between every PortGroup on a VMHost.
+The VM will be set with an IP valid for each PortGroup then pinged.
+A ping failure likely indicates a trunking/networking misconfiguration
 * **Test-VMHostIODevice**: uses output from Get-VMHostIODevice to validate that driver/firmware for FCoE and Network devices are at assumed revision

 ## Random Scripts